LanguageMachines/PICCL/README.md

       --language LANGUAGE      Language
-      --extension STR          Extension of FoLiA documents in input directory (default: folia.xml) --inputclass CLASS       FoLiA text class to use for input, defaults to 'OCR', may be set to 'current' as well
+      --extension STR          Extension of FoLiA documents in input directory (default: folia.xml) --inputclass CLASS       FoLiA text class to use for input, defaults to 'OCR', may be set to 'current' as well --inputtype STR          Input type can be either 'folia' (default), 'text', or 'pdf' (i.e. pdf with text; no OCR) --virtualenv PATH        Path to Virtual Environment to load (usually path to LaMachine) --artifrq INT            Default value for missing frequencies in the validated lexicon (default: 10000000) --distance INT           Levenshtein/edit distance (default: 2)
+      --clip INT               Limit the number of variants per word (default: 10) --corpusfreqlist FILE    Corpus frequency list (skips the first step that would compute one for you)

 An example of invoking an OCR workflow for English is provided below, it assumes the sample data are installed in the ``corpora/`` directory.
 It OCRs the ``OllevierGeets.pdf`` file, which contains scanned image data, therefore we choose the